by James Kraus

-Someone at the Chrysler Corporation must have also taken a liking to it, as a very similar colour; again with the identical nomenclature, was offered by special-order on Plymouths from 1969-1971 and adorned a number of Barracudas and Road Runners.
-Meanwhile Dodge offered the same colour under the name Butterscotch.
+Someone at the Chrysler Corporation must have also taken a liking to it, as a very similar colour; again with the identical nomenclature, was offered by special-order on Dodges and Plymouths for 1969 and adorned a number of Chargers and Road Runners.

 Among the Porsche special-order colours were Signal Yellow (an intense orangeish yellow), Signal Green (the distilled essence of greenness) and Tangerine; colours that remained strong sellers through the early seventies.
 These grew out of Porsche’s belief at the time that bright colours were safest as they could be easily seen in any weather conditions.